qdrant/qdrant/docs/grpc/docs.md

 ### Value
 `Value` represents a dynamically typed value which can be either null, a number, a string, a boolean, a recursive struct value, or a list of values.
-A producer of value is expected to set one of that variants, absence of any variant indicates an error.
+A producer of value is expected to set one of those variants; absence of any variant indicates an error.

 The JSON representation for `Value` is JSON value.